- Academic Policy and Procedures Manual

 What are not Educational Rights?

-- Sole Possession Records: Records (desk drawer notes) of instructional, supervisory and administrative personnel kept in the sole possession of the maker of the record and not revealed to anyone other than the maker's temporary substitute.
+- Sole Possession Records: Records (desk drawer notes) of instructional, supervisory and administrative personnel kept in the sole possession of the maker of the record and not revealed to anyone.

 - Law Enforcement Unit Records: Records of our campus law enforcement unit created and maintained separately and used solely for law enforcement purposes.

 - Employment Records: Records relating to persons who are employees.
-NOTE: Records of individuals who are employed as a result of their status as students (work-study) are education records
+NOTE: Records of individuals who are employed as a result of their status as students (e.g. work-study or graduate assistant) are education records

-- Doctor-Patient Privilege Records: Records kept and maintained by a health care professional, used solely in connection with treatment and disclosed only to individuals providing treatment.
+- Medical Records: Records kept and maintained by a health care professional, used solely in connection with treatment and disclosed only to individuals providing treatment.
+These records are protected by HIPAA.

 - Alumni Records: Records created by an institution after a student has left the institution